-The library staff rights include the right to ask students to conform to the above guidelines, to request a student’s ID card and to ask a student to leave the library.
+The library staff rights include the right to ask students to conform to the above guidelines, to inspect any backpacks, to request a student ID, and to ask a student to leave.

 Library Home Page | Library Catalog | Databases | A-Z Web Links | Subject Guides | Online Resources | Library Services | Code of Conduct | Ask a Librarian | First Regional